Love Strange Love: Plot

-After the boy--Hugo--finishes his bath, Anna gives him a towel.
+After the boy—Hugo—finishes his bath, Anna gives him a towel.
 He covers his private parts as he emerges from the bath, and Anna says it is now her turn.
-The same woman who had been previously eyeing Hugo approaches his room.
-She opens her robe to reveal full frontal nudity.
-Hugo's eyes widen but he soon closes the door.
+Wandering off, Hugo opened the door slightly to peek out the room.
+The woman who had been previously eyeing Hugo—Olga—was chatting with the other girls outside until she notices Hugo peeking out.
+Making eyes on him again, she approaches his room and stood in front of his door looking at him enticingly giving him an air kiss.
+Seeing Hugo looking down her body, she opens her robe to reveal full frontal nudity.
+Hugo's eyes widen but he soon closes the door as Olga then begins to walk towards him.
 Hugo then spies on Anna as she is taking her bath, observing Anna nude.
 The scene switches back briefly to the older man reflecting back on the past.
 Anna then escorts Hugo to his space in the attic.
 They pass a young, topless, woman and the woman and Anna glare at each other.
 In the attic, Anna promises Hugo that eventually they will have their own house together, but that Hugo might have to return to his grandmother for a short time.
 This upsets Hugo.
-Someone--possibly Dr. Osmar--arrives and Anna leaves.
+Someone—possibly Dr. Osmar—arrives and Anna leaves.
 Shortly after, Hugo observes the topless woman, Tamara, being instructed as to the role she must play for a new customer.
 She is to take on the role of an innocent virgin who speaks mostly German and is therefore not that communicative in Portuguese, the language the characters mostly speak in Brazil.

 Anna and Laura then talk on the patio with Dr. Osmar, who arrived earlier.
-Dr. Osmar is a major political figure preparing for the Brazilian election then scheduled for Jan 3, 1938.
+Dr. Osmar is a major political figure preparing for the Brazilian election then scheduled for January 3, 1938.
 To win the election, however, he needs an alliance with another man who is coming to the brothel a little later as a client.
 The prospective ally likes to present a Puritan image.
 The plan appears to be to show the man a good time, but put him at risk of future blackmail so that he feels some pressure to agree to the alliance.
 The potential ally is to be offered the chance to sleep with Tamara, who is said to always sexually feel like a virgin even though she is not.
 That is why she will be able to get away with claiming to be a virgin.
 Dr. Osmar is offered the chance to sleep with Tamara first, with Laura mentioning that if she is wrong she can always get a refund from the brothel Tamara is on loan from.
 Tamara then arrives on the patio.
 She wants to work permanently in this brothel, but to do so would need to relocate her entire family, and she wants Dr. Osmar's help on this.